 The truth: Waiting periods may still apply in some cases

-While the Affordable Care Act (ACA) prohibits insurers from denying coverage or charging higher premiums due to pre-existing conditions, waiting periods may still apply in certain situations, such as short-term health plans or dental and vision insurance.
+While the Affordable Care Act (ACA) prohibits insurers from denying coverage or charging higher premiums due to pre-existing conditions, waiting periods may still apply in certain situations, such as short-term health plans or dental and vision insurance, and the waiting period for a pre existing condition may not be clearly explained.

 Be sure to review the specifics of your policy regarding pre-existing conditions and any applicable waiting periods.